chengjun334/Pray-to-The-Big-Dipper/README.md

 ## Summary

 Pray to the Big Dipper is a unique type of prayer in Taoism.
-Taoists believe that praying to the dipper who is in charge of death at the right time can avoid disaster and prolong life.
+Taoists believe that praying to the Big Dipper, is in charge of death at the right time, can avoid disaster and prolong life.
+This work will be an installation that informs people when do they can pray to the Big Dipper and which star are they parying to.
+People born in different zodiac years need to worship different stars.

-https://www.youtube.com/watch?v=FiYysvyk3gc
+Example: In the Romance of the Three Kingdoms, Zhuge Liang tried to pray to The Big Dipper to extend life https://www.youtube.com/watch?v=FiYysvyk3gc